-E-cigarette Banned in Singapore
+E-cigarettes Banned in Singapore

 Singapore government has banned the use or importation of these electronic cigarettes, cigars and pipes.
 While according to the Health Sciences Authority (HSA), there were more than 15,000 cases involving people bringing vaporisers into Singapore illegally between 2012 and September 2015.
 In the same period, 39 peddlers were caught for selling vaporisers in Singapore.HSA said the vaporisers were found in parcels, most purchased online and on people caught hand carrying into Singapore.

-What is the Fines / Penalties ?
+What are the Fines / Penalties?

-The Tobacco (Control of Advertisements and Sale) Act in Singapore prohibits the importation, distribution, sale or offer for sales of any item designed to resemble a tobacco product, including vaporisers.
+The Tobacco (Control of Advertisements and Sale) Act in Singapore prohibits the importation, distribution, sale or offer for sale of any item designed to resemble a tobacco product, including vaporisers.
 Thus, buying these vaporisers or e-cigarettes from overseas websites or hand carrying in hand luggage is also considered as importing.

 Offenders may be fined up to S$5,000 for the first offence and up to S$10,000 for subsequent offences.